 Detect Nursing

 The abuse of the elderly in this country is more prevalent than people would like to believe.
-While cases of abuse are typically associated with nursing homes and burnt out caregivers, abuses also occur in hospitals, assisted living settings, and private homes.
-Fortunately, most types of abuse leave unmistakable signs that can be noticed when friends, loved ones, and medical professionals are paying attention.
+While cases of abuse are typically associated with nursing homes and burnt-out caregivers, abuses also occur in hospitals, assisted living settings, and private homes.
+Fortunately, most types of abuse leave unmistakable signs that can be noticed when friends, loved ones, and medical professionals pay attention.

 What to Do First

-When abuse is suspected, the first courses of action are to keep the elder person safe and contact a personal injury firm.
-An experienced lawyer can assist with moving the loved one to a permanent setting, notifying the appropriate agencies about the suspicions, and begin to build a strong case.
+When abuse is suspected, the first action is to keep the older person safe and contact a personal injury firm.
+An experienced lawyer can assist with moving the loved one to a permanent setting, notifying the appropriate agencies about the suspicions, and beginning to build a strong case.
+If you suspect nursing home abuse.
 Determining what type of abuse has occurred and what restitution amount will be requested are also beginning steps in preparing for an abuse lawsuit.

 Five Types of Abuse